adi90x/rancher-gen-rap/README.md

 Fork from the excellent [janeczku/go-rancher-gen](https://github.com/janeczku/go-rancher-gen)

-Original Readme give most information !

-This fork is used to build Rancher-Active-Proxy.
+This fork is used to build [adi90x/rancher-active-proxy](https://gitlab.com/adi90x/rancher-active-proxy).

 This repo is auto build on push : [Rancher-gen-RAP](https://gitlab.com/adi90x/rancher-gen-rap/builds/artifacts/master/download?job=compile-go)

-This build add some more function available in template :
+This repo is build using Go 1.7 to get nicer templates !

+Original Readme give most information but those functions have also been added :

 ### `exist`